7 Facts about the HPV Vaccine

-Fact: The vaccine actually protects against several types of cancer.
+The vaccine protects against several types of cancer.
 It does so by targeting certain strains of HPV.
 These infections are spread through sexual contact.
 HPV can also cause genital warts, but most infections cause no symptoms and go away without treatment.

 Some HPV infections may linger for years in your body.
 These viruses may damage cells, eventually causing cancer.
 The HPV vaccine prevents those strains responsible for 70% of cervical cancer.
 It may also prevent HPV infections that lead to head and neck cancers.

-Fact: Health experts recommend the HPV vaccine for females and males ages 9 to 26.
+Health experts recommend the HPV vaccine for females and males ages 9 to 26.
 This virus, which may be silent, can cause cancer in men as well as women.
-The reason for vaccinating adolescents early is to establish protection before exposure to this virus, as the vaccine is much less effective once a person has been infected.
+The reason for vaccinating adolescents early is to establish protection before any possible exposure to this virus, as the vaccine is much less effective once a person has been infected.

-Fact: The HPV vaccine may not protect against all HPV infections that could promote cancer, but it can substantially lower your child's risk.
+The HPV vaccine may not protect against all HPV infections that could promote cancer, but it can substantially lower your child's risk.
 Research has shown that for girls ages 14 to 19 the vaccine has cut the number of HPV infections in half!

-Fact: Past research has confirmed the vaccine's safety.
-It is created by using a single protein from each type of virus and as a result it cannot cause HPV infection or cancer.
+Past research has confirmed the vaccine's safety.
+It is created by using a single protein from each type of virus and as a result, it cannot cause HPV infection or cancer.
 But like all vaccines, side effects are possible.
 Most are minor.
 They may include pain and redness at the injection site, fever, dizziness or nausea.
 Some people have fainted after receiving the shot.
 Although blood clots and Guillain-Barré syndrome—a disorder that weakens muscles—have been reported, scientific studies have not found that the vaccine caused these problems.

 This vaccine is injected in a muscle on the upper arm or thigh by a healthcare professional.
 You will be observed for 15 minutes after each dose.
-Occasionally fainting happens after the vaccine is given, so it is recommended that you sit or lie down during the 15 minutes.
+Occasionally fainting occurs after the vaccine is given, so it is recommended that you sit or lie down during the 15 minutes.